petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 Click `Create Destination` and your pipeline will be activated.

 That's it!
-You'll now be receiving a livestream of data from your app into your private Redshift account.
+You'll now be receiving a livestream of data from your application into your private Redshift account.

 ![amazon-redshift1](../../../images/amazon-redshift1.gif)